Source: Back to Frank Black | Posted By: Dan Geer

 Lance Henriksen remains a celebrated and active genre actor with a long and distinguished career.
 Best known for his role as the android Bishop in the Alien film franchise, his movies have taken over $2 billion at the worldwide box office to date.
 Henriksen starred as Millennium’s protagonist, Frank Black, a role that earned him three consecutive Golden Globe nominations for Best Performance by an Actor in a TV Series (Drama), one for every year the show was on the air.

 Back to Frank Black’s regular podcast, The Millennium Group Sessions, has interviewed a range of personalities, from lead actors, producers, and creators to guest stars.
-The podcast is available via iTunes and an app for both the iPhone and Android platforms and forms a popular outlet for the campaign with downloads from 45 countries around the world.
+The podcast is available via iTunes and an app for both the iPhone and Android platforms.
+This milestone interview with Carter, Spotnitz, and Henriksen will be released as a podcast on February 4, 2011.

 Blog: Back to Frank Black